 Availability and Fees

-I am currently able to work with individuals on either a long-term and a short-term basis in Newcastle-upon-Tyne on both a Tuesday morning and afternoon, and Sunderland on a Wednesday evening.
+I am currently able to work with individuals on either a long-term and a short-term basis in Newcastle-upon-Tyne and Sunderland on a Tuesday morning and afternoon, a Wednesday evening, and a Thursday evening.
 The cost per session is £55.00 for Sunderland and £60.00 for Newcastle, and the difference in price reflects differing cost overheads in providing the sessions.
 There is ample parking at both venues, and also local transport links are good with the metro rail network close to both.

 What to expect if you wish to make contact ...